microsoft/fluentui/packages/react-components/react-spinbutton/src/stories/SpinButton/SpinButtonAccessibility.md

 [Narrator defaults to reading min/max as 0 when they're (intentionally) undefined](https://microsoft.visualstudio.com/Edge/_workitems/edit/39070743)

 ### Narrator + Edge
 When no min or max values are set Narrator announces "minimum 0" and "maximum 0".
 This is misleading because when these values are not set SpinButton does not enforce a min or max value.
-Example.

 ### NVDA + Edge/Chrome
 When focused on the SpinButton input field pressing up/down arrows announces "blank".
 NVDA + Firefox announces the correct value.